 David is a former Dean of Social Sciences and Director of the UK Subject Centre for Sociology, Anthropology and Politics (CSAP).
 He is a UK National Teaching Fellow in recognition of his work on innovative role-play teaching techniques in the social sciences and held two Jean Monnet awards for his teaching.
 David's research areas include international relations, with a particular specialism on international crises: one of his role-plays gets students to participate in a reconstruction of the Cuban Missile Crisis.

-David was published in The Conversation in 2012 on MOOCs (Massive Open Online Courses): How Australian universities can play in the MOOCs market and in 2014 will have a shared chapter on MOOCs published by MIT Press.
+David was published in The Conversation in 2012 on MOOCs (Massive Open Online Courses): How Australian universities can play in the MOOCs market and in 2014 had a shared chapter on MOOCs published by MIT Press.